Back to blog

 If you didn't get any income tax liability in the prior year, then you'll also be spared the penalty.
 Fishermen and farmers go by special rules as well, and may not pay a penalty.

-Some special circumstances might also waive your penalty:
+Some special circumstances may also waive your penalty, including:

 • If you are a disabled person or can prove that your reason for underpayment was not caused by willful neglect.